David Peralta Preview, Player Props: Dodgers vs. Diamondbacks

-David Peralta -- with a slugging percentage of .200 in his past 10 games (including zero home runs) -- will be in action for the Los Angeles Dodgers versus the Arizona Diamondbacks, with Merrill Kelly on the mound, on August 29 at 10:10 PM ET.
+On Wednesday, David Peralta (.281 slugging percentage in past 10 games, with no home runs) and the Los Angeles Dodgers play the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
+First pitch is at 10:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Diamondbacks.
+He strung together three hits (going 3-for-4 with a double and two RBI) in his most recent appearance against the Diamondbacks.

 David Peralta Game Info & Props vs. the Diamondbacks